inrae/GenomAsm4pg/README.md

-# Assembly workflow for pangenome
+# <A HREF="https://forgemia.inra.fr/asm4pg/GenomAsm4pg"> asm4pg </A>
+An automatic and reproducible genome assembly workflow for pangenomic applications using PacBio HiFi data.

 This workflow uses [Snakemake](https://snakemake.readthedocs.io/en/stable/) to quickly assemble genomes with a HTML report summarizing obtained assembly stats.
-This workflow uses PacBio HiFi data.

 A first script (```prejob.sh```) prepares the data until fasta.gz files are obtained.
 A second script (```job.sh```) runs the genome assembly and stats.